-This bit is all about chemistry, physics and putting the keys back where they belong.
+Wort boiling is all about chemistry, physics and putting the keys back where they belong.

-Wort boiling isn’t the most engaging part of the brewing process.
+Whilst it isn’t the most engaging part of the brewing process.
 You get the temperature right, you add hops, you add kettle finings.
 That’s what you do.
 Clearly your input is limited – whereas the role of science definitely isn’t.

 In the early days of my career, I was working in a lovely new brewhouse with a mash conversion vessel, lauter tun and an elegant stainless steel kettle.
 Having spent some time following around the head brewer and learning the ropes, I was at last left in charge of the mashing and wort boiling.
 I was confident in my ability to follow processes, the kit was in pristine condition and it all felt pretty straight forward.